 SO I PUT IT TO YOU, MFR LISTENERS AND ARTISTS; WHAT DO YOU THINK???
 WEIGH IN.
 HELP US PROCESS THIS: Post a comment.

-5 thoughts on “AUDIO NUTS & BOLTS; FURIOUS CHANGES?”
+5 responses to “AUDIO NUTS & BOLTS; FURIOUS CHANGES?”

 Some disadvantages; Adds extra steps to the process for MFR artists, between when we finish a recording and when you can hear it.
 Different file types (confusing – but this should be minimal, as most users I imagine will just head straight for the VBR-mp3s).